-During 2020, no material fines were imposed on the Group for any breaches of such laws and regulations.
+During 2021, no material fines were imposed on the Group for any breaches of such laws and regulations.

 To demonstrate our commitment, wherever possible we go beyond minimum compliance with regulations and maintain the highest reporting standards.
-Information about our voluntary actions in legal and regulatory matters can be found in sections Planet, People and Impactful Business on pages 24-71.
-Our entire Sustainable Development Report is assured by KPMG, in accordance with the 'Comprehensive' level of the GRI Standards.
+Information about our voluntary actions in legal and regulatory matters can be found in sections Planet, People and Impactful Business on pages 30-89.
+Our entire Sustainable Development Report has a limited assurance by KPMG, in accordance with the 'Comprehensive' option of the GRI Standards.

 In addition, each significant business unit is subject to an annual external and independent financial audit conducted by the Group's external Auditor.
 Most of our business units are subject to local statutory financial audits.
-The Group also has an Internal Audit function which, during 2020, performed 65 detailed internal financial and IT audits.
+The Group also has an Internal Audit function which, during 2021, performed 62 detailed internal audits.